juanmendezportet/juanmendezportet.github.io/README.md

 ## Work Experience
 **Project Manager @ EDESSA (_June 2023 - Sept 2023_)**

-Coordinated the seamless integration of the MARS product line into the existing distribution system.
+Coordinated the seamless integration of the MARS product line (Petcare, Snacking, and Food and Nutrition) into the existing distribution system.
 - Developed a comprehensive logistics plan to manage the monthly distribution of MARS products valued at 1 million USD.
 - Planned and oversaw the rapid construction of a climate-controlled warehouse, successfully completing the project in just 1.5 months.